mortii/anki-morphs/docs/src/user_guide/setup/settings/parse.md

 ![parse-tab.png](../../../img/parse-tab.png)

-It can be useful to pre-process the text on the cards before AnkiMorphs analyzes it.
+Here are some options that can pre-process the text on your cards, potentially removing uninteresting morphs for you.

 * **Ignore content in square brackets []**:
   Ignore content such as furigana readings and pitch